kubos/kubos/docs/kubos-linux-recovery.md

 There are several U-Boot environment variables that are used to track the state of a KubOS Linux system:
 * bootcmd - The usual set of commands that are used to boot into KubOS Linux
 * altbootcmd - The alternate set of commands that are used if the system cannot successfully boot into KubOS Linux.
 They will be set up to attempt to boot into an alternate OS.
-* upgrade_available - Indicates that recovery actions are available and should be taken, if necessary
+* recovery_available - Indicates that recovery actions are available and should be taken, if necessary
 * bootlimit - The number of bad boots allowed before the system attempts to use altbootcmd instead of bootcmd to boot.
 * bootcount - The number of boots that have been attempted.
 * kubos\_curr\_version - The name of the kpack*.itb file that the current KubOS Linux kernel and rootfs were loaded from.